Own Your Craft

 What to Expect

 Our conservatory structure allows students to select an industry-focused specialization based on their individual interests.
-As a student, you’ll learn how to enhance a story through the use of lighting and composition while working with industry-standard camera equipment on a live set.
+Students learn 2D and 3D animation through our theory and technical based curriculum.

-- Our Bachelor of Science in Film program is 120 credit hours and 36 months in length.
+- Our Bachelor of Science in Animation program is 120 credit hours and 36 months in length.